Budibase/website/content/careers/full-stack-javascript-engineer.md

 ## Description

 Budibase is an open-source low code platform, designed for speed and customisation.
 When you need to build, launch, and grow a web application, Budibase has you covered.
-We have just secured a funding round and are seeking to expand our team in Belfast as we take our product to the next level.
+To date, we've received over 10,000 signups from the likes of F1, Deloitte, KPMG and we're a few weeks from private beta.
+We have also recently secured a funding round and are seeking to expand our team in Belfast as we take our product to the next level.

 ## The Role